Hilary Mantel, author of ‘Wolf Hall’ Tudor saga, dies at 70

 Born in Derbyshire in central England in 1952, Mantel attended a convent school, then studied at the London School of Economics and Sheffield University.
 She worked as a social worker at a geriatric hospital, an experience she drew on for her first two novels, “Every Day Is Mother’s Day,” published in 1985, and “Vacant Possession,” which followed the next year.

-In the 1970s and 1980s, she lived in Botswana and Saudi Arabia with her husband, Gerald McEwen, a geologist.
+In the 1970s and 1980s she lived in Botswana and Saudi Arabia with her husband, Gerald McEwen, a geologist.
+She drew on her time in Saudi Arabia for the 1988 novel “Eight Months on Ghazzah Street.”

 Mantel had been a published novelist for almost 25 years when her first book about Cromwell made her a literary superstar.
 Before “Wolf Hall,” she was the critically acclaimed but modestly selling author of novels on subjects ranging from the French Revolution (“A Place of Greater Safety”) to the life of a psychic medium (“Beyond Black”).